An explanation of Mondrian's oeuvre by Michael Sciam

 Unity of nature and mankind

-Mondrian saw the equivalence of opposites as the attainment of equilibrium and harmony between subject (the vertical which is for the artist a plastic symbol of the Spiritual) and object (the horizontal symbol of the Natural).
-What is the essence of the environmental question if not the search for a better balance between the “artificial nature” (concrete, metal, plastic etc.) humans generate and Nature as such?
+Considering now only the outward nature, what is the the environmental question if not the search for a better balance between the “artificial nature” (concrete, metal, plastic etc.) humans generate and Nature as such?
 Since human beings are part of the natural universe, this essentially means trying to reach a balanced relationship with the environment reconnecting a part of Nature (mankind) with the whole of Nature.

 Environmental issue